atlemagnussen/backslash-site/vitepress/docs/posts/containers/k8s-cluster.md

 # K8s cluster

-Create a cluster on VMs using virt.
-See article on that.
+Create a cluster on VMs using libvirt.
+See article on initial [libvirt/qemu](../linux/kvm-qemu-virt.md)

 ## Spawning VMs

-This article assumes you have a relative clean Debian VM that will serve eventually as one of 3 nodes.
-So we start here by cloning 2 times into 3 total VMs.
+This article is written on the basis of a relative clean Debian VM that will serve eventually as one of 3 nodes.
+So start by cloning 2 times into 3 total VMs.

 Create the clones